Table of Contents

 Then the task creation form appears:

-With the preview link, you can see the task description converted from the Markdown syntax.
+With the preview link, you can see the task description converted from Markdown syntax.

 Go to the task view and choose Duplicate on the left.